Sam Worthington

 Sam Worthington in his early years

 A stroke of luck helped him continue his education and later become a famous actor.
-At the age of nineteen, he went with his girlfriend to the National Institute of Dramatic Art to support her at an audition.
+At nineteen, he accompanied his girlfriend to the National Institute of Dramatic Art to support her during auditions.
 Then he himself decided to take part in the exams.
-In the end, his girlfriend didn't get accepted, but Worthington was admitted to the institute with a scholarship.
-Things didn't go smoothly here either, but eventually, the guy received valuable advice from a teacher:
+Ironically, his girlfriend didn't get in, but Worthington landed a scholarship to the institute.
+Even there, things weren't easy, but eventually he received some game-changing advice from a teacher:

 ...I rebelled and thought I would never achieve anything in the industry because it's too difficult.
 But this guy told me to channel my disappointment into work and focus on each role individually, without obsessing over the whole career.
 Planning something here is hard.